View some of our 2023-24 ISA season best ISA platform sellers.

 This type of transfer usually takes longer and costs more in charges from your previous provider, so it is worth checking the fees that will apply and weighing up if an in-specie transfer is worth it.

-If you have investments in a general investment account (GIA) and want to hold them in a Stocks and Shares ISA instead, it is against the rules to transfer them in directly.
+If you have investments in a general investment account (GIA) and want to hold them in a Stocks and Shares ISA instead, transferring them indirectly is against the rules.

 This is because HMRC needs to record your ISA contributions as a cash amount so that they can track how much you have invested.
 As an investment’s price fluctuates, they would not be able to record this correctly.

-Therefore, you need to sell your investments first, contribute the funds to a Stocks and Shares ISA, and then buy the shares back in your ISA.
+Therefore, you must sell your investments first, contribute the funds to a Stocks and Shares ISA, and then buy the shares back in your ISA.

 The most efficient and cost-effective way of doing this is via a Bed and ISA.